triton-inference-server/tutorials/Popular_Models_Guide/Llama2/trtllm_guide.md

     > located in the same llama examples folder.
     >
     >   ```bash
-    >    python3 /run.py --engine_dir=<path to your engine>/1-gpu/ --max_output_len 100 --tokenizer_dir <path to your llama repo>/Llama-2-7b-chat-hf --input_text "How do I count to ten in French?"
+    >    python3 /run.py --engine_dir=<path to your engine>/1-gpu/ --max_output_len 100 --tokenizer_dir <path to your llama repo>/Llama-2-7b-hf --input_text "How do I count to ten in French?"
     >    ```

 ## Serving with Triton

-We're almost there!
 The last step is to create a Triton readable model.
 You can find a template of a model that uses in flight batching in [tensorrtllm_backend/all_models/inflight_batcher_llm](https://github.com/triton-inference-server/tensorrtllm_backend/tree/main/all_models/inflight_batcher_llm).
 To run our Llama2-7B model, you will need to:

 1. Copy over the inflight batcher models repository

  ```bash
  cp -R /tensorrtllm_backend/all_models/inflight_batcher_llm /opt/tritonserver/.
  ```

-2. Modify config.pbtxt for the preprocessing, postprocessing and processing steps
+2. Modify config.pbtxt for the preprocessing, postprocessing and processing steps.
+See details in [documentation](https://github.com/triton-inference-server/tensorrtllm_backend/blob/main/README.md#create-the-model-repository):

     ```bash
     # preprocessing